wp-plugins/wp-rss-multi-importer/readme.txt

 4. User view - with excerpts and images.

 == Changelog ==

+= Version 2.67.65 (2014-8-2) =
+* Fixed: Bug that caused problems in viewing the custom pane for themes when the widget as active.

 = Version 2.67.64 (2014-6-19) =
 * Fixed: Problem with Google news and duplicate posts (may get some duplicates due to a change in the way the permalinks are processed).